DarkaOnLine/SwaggerLume/README.md

 SwaggerLume
 ==========

-Swagger 2.0 for Lumen 5
+Swagger 2.0-3.0 for Lumen

-This package is a wrapper of [Swagger-php](https://github.com/zircote/swagger-php) and [swagger-ui](https://github.com/swagger-api/swagger-ui) adapted to work with Lumen 5.
+This package is a wrapper of [Swagger-php](https://github.com/zircote/swagger-php) and [swagger-ui](https://github.com/swagger-api/swagger-ui) adapted to work with Lumen.

 Installation
 ============